nokia/RED/docs/help/user_guide/launching/remote_launch.md

 ## Remotely launched tests

-When **Robot Remote** launch configuration is launched it setups a simple server inside your RED instance to which execution events can be send from running Robot tests.
-Firstly you need to start this server and then the tests has to be executed (either manually or by any other automatic or semi- automatic means).
+When **Robot Remote** launch configuration is launched, it setups a simple server inside RED instance and listens execution events from remote TestRunnerAgent which runs Robot tests on remote host.

 ## Remote launch configuration